 Gold mining is the most important division for Barrick Gold in terms of revenues and profits.
 In 2020, the company sold 4.8 million ounces of gold at an average realized price of $1,778 per ounce.
 It generated around $11.7 billion in revenues from the sale of gold and $0.7 billion from copper sales in 2020.

 Demand for gold is expected to be quite robust from major emerging economies.
 Rapidly growing middle-class populations and rising incomes in these countries, particularly China and India -- the world's largest gold consumers -- are expected to result in a sustained jewelry and investment demand for gold.
 India & China's jewelry demand increased by 12% & 3%, respectively in 2017 and investment demand from each of the country grew by 2% & 8%, respectively.

 Recovery in global demand and prices for copper

 The global demand outlook for copper and the prices of the metal have risen significantly in the past one year.
 China, the world's largest consumer of copper, has witnessed a stable GDP growth of 6.9% in 2017 from 6.7% in 2016.
 The Chinese government had instituted a fiscal stimulus targeting the infrastructure and manufacturing sectors to boost its economy in 2016 which has helped foster this growth and boosted the demand outlook for copper from China.
 Additionally, China's fight for the blue sky has increased its demand for refined copper, substituting the demand for scrap, further supporting prices.
-A considerably enthusiastic outlook for increased usage of Electric Vehicles (EVs) and President Trump's plans for a $1.5 trillion revamp of U.S. infrastructure has also raised the demand outlook for copper globally and thus created a favorable market environment for copper in 2019 and beyond.
+A considerably enthusiastic outlook for increased usage of Electric Vehicles (EVs) and President Trump's plans for a $1.5 trillion revamp of U.S. infrastructure has also raised the demand outlook for copper globally and thus created a favorable market environment for copper.